satabdichakraborty/amplify-gen2-react-helper-tool/CSV_UPLOAD_GUIDE.md

    - Timestamp: 1717200000
    - Text: June 1, 2024

-3. **Key Format**: The Key value should be a single character from A to H, representing the correct answer.
+3. **Key Format**: The Key value should be 1-3 characters long and only contain letters A-H:
+   - For single-answer questions: use a single character (e.g., "A")
+   - For multiple-answer questions: use 2-3 characters (e.g., "AB", "ABD")
+   - Order matters: "ABC" indicates A, B, and C are all correct answers

 4. **Required Fields**: While some columns are optional, the system requires values for all the required fields.